How Hagfish Inspired Ultra-strong Lightweight Fibres

 When threatened, releases a small volume of mucus that expands 10,000-fold in a fraction of a second, forming a cohesive gel that clogs predator gills — made from protein threads finer than spider silk woven into a 3D network

-In the language of biomimicry, this falls under the Protect › Deter predators category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Protect › Deter predators category.

 The Design Principle